FT Profile of Fidelity Investments: Culture, History, and Future Prospects as Primary Brokerage

 I’d use these with caution due to increased interest rate risk (tbh, I don’t use them at all), but I still track them to see the rest of the current yield curve.

 • Willing to lock up your money for 10 years?
 You can buy long-term certificates of deposit via the bond desks of Vanguard and Fidelity.
 These “brokered CDs” offer FDIC insurance, but they don’t come with predictable early withdrawal penalties.
 You might find something that pays more than your other brokerage cash and Treasury options.
-Right now, I see a 10-year CDs at [none listed] (non-callable) vs. 4.35% for a 10-year Treasury.
+Right now, I see a 10-year CDs at [n/a] (non-callable) vs. 4.08% for a 10-year Treasury.
 Watch out for higher rates from callable CDs where they can call your CD back if interest rates drop.

-All rates were checked as of 6/4/25.
+All rates were checked as of 9/9/25.

-* I no longer recommend fintech companies due to the possibility of loss due to poor recordkeeping and lack of government regulation.
+* I no longer recommend fintech companies due to the possibility of significant loss due to poor recordkeeping and the lack of government protection in such scenarios.
 (Ex.
 Evergreen Wealth at 5% APY is a fintech.)

 Photo by insung yoon on Unsplash